Is Winter Throwing Off Your Sleep?

 At the other end of the spectrum, winter’s earlier sunsets can be just as problematic.

 “If the sun’s going down earlier, there is more of a predisposition for sleepiness and going to bed earlier,” Dr. Loewy says.
 But falling asleep earlier doesn’t mean you’ll sleep longer — you may just wake up in the middle of the night.
-Alternatively, Dr. Loewy notes, going to bed earlier doesn’t mean you’ll actually fall asleep.
+Dr. Loewy adds that going to bed earlier doesn’t mean you’ll actually fall asleep.

 Could it be seasonal depression?